Luke and Alex Safety Act

-The Luke and Alex School Safety Act of 2021 is a United States bill introduced in the 117th Congress on 28 January 2021 by Republican Senator Ron Johnson (R-WI) and co-sponsored by Senators Marco Rubio, Rick Scott, James Risch, and Chuck Grassley, as a measure to improve school safety and help prevent mass school shootings.
+The Luke and Alex School Safety Act of 2021 is a United States bill introduced in the 117th Congress on 28 January 2021 by Republican Senator Ron Johnson (R-WI) and co-sponsored by Senators Marco Rubio, Rick Scott, James Risch, and Chuck Grassley, as a measure to improve school safety and help prevent mass shootings.
 The corresponding House bill is H.R.750, introduced 3 February 2021 by representative Mario Díaz-Balart.

 Legislative history

-The bill, named for two victims of the 2018 Stoneman Douglas High School shooting—Alex Schachter and Luke Hoyer, would establish a database within the Department of Homeland Security, a "Federal Clearinghouse" for "School Safety Best Practices".
+The bill, named for two victims of the 2018 Parkland high school shooting—Alex Schachter and Luke Hoyer, would establish a database within the Department of Homeland Security, a "Federal Clearinghouse" for "School Safety Best Practices".
 The bill was described by Politico as "a modest school safety bill", and other sources noted that the clearinghouse already exists, and the bill would only codify it into law.
 The bill would reportedly require the Department of Homeland Security to collect feedback and other data on the best practices for improving the health, safety and welfare of those in school settings.

 The bill was brought to a vote on the floor on 26 May 2022, in the wake of the Robb Elementary School shooting, but was blocked by Democratic senators who objected to it for not being "a sufficient solution", and one that would not have prevented the Robb school shooting.